 Employees are paid according to individual contracts between the employee and the firm or according to a collective agreement.
 A collective agreement can be negotiated between a union and an employers' association, a union and a firm, or a works council and a firm.
 Arrangements between firm and works council are only allowed to govern wages or salaries if the firm is not subject to a collective contract or if the collective contract explicitly allows for this type of arrangement.
 Firm-level agreements involving a union are allowed to set wages even if a collective agreement exists, as long as the firm-level agreement is more specific than the collective agreement.
-Collective contracts may also contain an opening clause explicitly allowing deviations from the terms of the contract under particular circumstances.
+Collective contracts may also contain opening clauses explicitly allowing deviations from the terms of the contract under particular circumstances.

 Collectively negotiated agreements are compulsory only for a minority of job matches.
 In all other cases, the adoption of a collective contract is the result of two voluntary decisions.
 First, the firm decides whether to subject itself to collective agreements at all.
 In the interpretation of Dustmann and Schönberg (2004), firms use collective contracts as a commitment device.
 At a second stage, the firm and each individual employee agree on whether a collective agreement be applied for individual matches.
 At this latter stage, different groups of employees are expected to be selected out of collective coverage.
-On the hand, high-skilled employees in upper professional status categories such as managers are paid highest wages without reference to a collective agreement.
-On the other hand, marginal employment and low-skilled employees may not be covered by collective agreements and be paid below the collective level applying for core-group coworkers.
+On the one hand, high-skilled employees in upper professional status categories such as managers are paid highest wages without reference to a collective agreement.
+On the other hand, workers with marginal employment contracts and low-skilled employees may not be covered by collective agreements and be paid below the collective level applying for core-group coworkers.
+As a result, the share of covered workers within a firm is usually below one.